klydra/FlappyDavid/README.txt

 - By default, the server will listen on the port 80 for HTTP WebSocket requests

 RUN CLIENT:
-- Open and run the scenario in Greenfoot
+- Either compile and run the program using the configuration in "client/.idea/" OR run the precompiled jar using the command in CMD "<Greenfoot Installation>\jdk\bin\java.exe --module-path="<Greenfoot Installation>\lib\javafx\lib" --add-modules=javafx.controls,javafx.fxml -jar FlappyDavid.jar"
 - For the URI, use the server's endpoint (for local installations for example : "ws://localhost")
 - Input a username that has a maximum length of 20 characters